mtvjr/Magi/README.md

 * An enum based Color System
 * An enum based Mana System
 * Tests for the above features
+* Documentation for the above features

 ## Upcoming features
-* Documentation of existing features
 * A mana cost and payment system
 * The start of a card type system